New Delhi

 Dantar Mantar

 Connaught Place is a short walk down Sansad Marg (Parliament Street; Parliamentst).
 This strange complex of salmon-colored buildings is in fact the astronomical observatory of Maharaja Jai Singh II.
-The ruler of Jaipur built this observatory in 1725 r.
-The main structure is the sundial, known as the Prince of Solar Clocks.
+The ruler of Jaipur built this observatory in 1725 R. The main structure is the sundial, known as the Prince of Solar Clocks.
 Among the items collected here are also instruments for determining the position of celestial bodies and determining the periods of eclipse.

 Temple of Lakshmi Narayana

-Exactly west of Connaught Place rises the modern one, brightly colored temple, built in 1938 r. in honor of Lakshmi, goddess of prosperity and blessings of fate.
+Exactly west of Connaught Place rises the modern one, brightly colored temple, built in 1938 R. in honor of Lakshmi, goddess of prosperity and blessings of fate.
 From the name of its creator, industrialist B.D.
 Birlie, it is commonly known as Biria Mandir.

 Radźpath